 Data deduplication -- the technology that gave disk a leg up on tape for backups -- has been on the market for 10 years.
-And while it hasn't fulfilled its mission of killing tape,
+And while it hasn't fulfilled its mission of killing tape, data dedupe has become a mainstream technology that is still emerging when it comes to its adoption rate.

 The data protection technology first showed up in 2003 in disk-based hardware from Data Domain and software from Avamar, although the term didn't really catch on for a few years.
 A decade later, dedupe is practically a requirement for all backup products, although most companies say they still aren't using it for data protection.